Skip advert

 Advertisement - Article continues below

 Car makers are doing their bit to help with EV charging.
-Tesla now has a network of Supercharger stations across the UK that offers fast-charging, although it's only for Tesla models.
+Tesla has a network of Supercharger stations across the UK that offers fast charging both for both Tesla models and, in some cases, non-Tesla models.
 Elsewhere, Nissan and Renault EV dealerships offer fast-charging for EV owners on-site, although that only really helps if you happen to be near one of these sites, which are usually on industrial estates on the outskirts of major cities.

 Advertisement - Article continues below